The psychological anatomy of a stance

 When you adopt a stance, a characteristic texture of thinking, feeling, and acting comes with it.
 The stance makes that way of being seem sensible.
 Also, that way of being makes the stance seem sensible.

-For example, nihilism usually dulls your thinking, makes you feel depressed, and inhibits productivity activity.
+For example, nihilism usually dulls your thinking, makes you feel depressed, and inhibits productive activity.
 Likewise, when your brain is fogged, you feel hopeless for whatever reason, or you can’t seem to get anything done, nihilism may seem obviously right.

 Sales pitch and emotional appeal